If I haven’t already said this to you yet, Happy New Year!

 People can relate to a great story that will urge them to share theirs with you.

-I know in blogging it can be difficult to share stories that are relatable, but if you have something worth sharing, do it.
+I know in blogging it can be difficult to share stories that are relatable, especially in the marketing and online business niche.
+But if you have something worth sharing, do it.

-My good pal Ryan Biddulph is one of the most amazing story telling bloggers I know.
+My good pal Ryan Biddulph is one of the most compelling storytelling bloggers I know.
 Check him out here.

 Do you have a relatable story that’s worth telling?